haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 The apparatus walks or swims backward.
 The light turns off.
 The rear hatch closes and seals.

-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 208 allowing the apparatus reducing the apparatus’s to walk and swim. speed to 0 and making it unable to benefit from bonuses to speed.
+allowing the apparatus reducing the apparatus’s to walk and swim. speed to 0 and making it unable to benefit from bonuses to speed.
 3 Side window shutters Side window shutters open (two per side). close (two per side).